After a string of life setbacks, here’s how I learned to rethink happiness

 Over the past year, I witnessed the relief that comes from admitting the end of a marriage.
 I also saw the acceleration that comes from demanding change instead of waiting for it.
 And on a lighter note, I experienced the relish in discovering that one’s “cherish list” can be counted on one hand.

 For me, 2020 was spent on the relationships worth defending.
 My most challenging relationships this year have also been my most rewarding.
 As a parent of a teenage son, “defending” has meant not ignoring internal alarms or dismissing distress signals for the sake of “busyness.”
 It has meant inserting myself into his world, at moments when I was least welcome, pit in my stomach, loving him through accountability.
 At times, parenting took the form of sitting and staying in his room, usually as he screamed for me to leave, waiting for an opening to real answers.
-Other times, it took the form of putting everything else aside—work meetings, my attention on my two other kids—to support him without excusing him.
+Other times, it took the form of putting everything else aside—work meetings, my attention on my three other kids—to support him without excusing him.

 As a leader, I spent this year listening and learning, reconciling and redefining the meaning of management in an awakened world where equity is no longer a cause but an imperative.
 This required shifting from being client-centric to being employee-first.
 Today, more than ever, leadership is an art in relationships.
 It requires honesty, empathy, integrity, and grace—traits not easy to cultivate (or typically celebrated) in the demanding, deadline-driven world of business.